 Upon entering The Barn Restaurant and Tavern in Pawlet, VT we quickly found it was a cozy, rustic, yet elegant restaurant.
 Lighting was provided by a dimly lit set of candles at each table, so the atmosphere was certainly darker than we were used to.
-The menu options were a bit on the elegant side from what this NH country gal is used to but I soon selected an option and so did Mike.
+The menu options were a bit on the elegant side from what this NH country gal is used to but I soon selected an option.

 We were pleasantly happy with the unique environment and comfy rustic appeal of The Barn Restaurant and Tavern.
 The food was delicious and the rolls with butter?
 My weakness.

 The waiter was relatively decent and the other guests were happy, quiet and enjoying their own family gathering.
 If I had to say exactly what my feelings were about The Barn Restaurant and Tavern in Pawlet, VT I would simply have to say it was a worthy experience and while I recall us having some concerns in 2016 when we visited, I can still say it is one of my favorite experiences we have had on our road trips for dining out.
 I admit, I felt a little fancy eating here!